A Geometric View of Closure Phases in Interferometry: INTRODUCTION

-Despite extensive use and successful applications spanning several decades, a physical insight into the interferometric closure phase has remained elusive.
-The complex, higher-order dependence on the moments of the spatial intensity and spatial coherence \cite{lac03,thy20a} makes it very challenging to gain a geometric intuition of this special quantity.
+However, despite extensive use and successful applications spanning several decades, a geometric insight into the interferometric closure phase has remained elusive.
+The complex, higher-order dependence on the moments of the spatial intensity and spatial coherence \citep{lac03,thy20a} makes it very challenging to gain a geometric intuition of this special quantity.
+In this paper, we address this issue by developing a method to visualise the manifestation of closure phase in 3-element interference images, and present two methods to estimate the closure phase therein.
+While closure phase can always be calculated from three separate measurements of the offsets (or equivalently, phases) of individual fringes from a reference point in an image, our methods generally require only a single measurement on a three fringe image except in special cases.
+We anticipate that this insight will result in widening the spectrum of synthesis interferometry applications.

-However, the interferometric closure phase has close parallels with the ``structure invariants'' (such as the triplet and quartet phases) in crystallography \cite{Hauptman1986,Hauptman1991}, as well as with the phase of the $N$-vertex Bargmann invariants \cite{Bargmann1964}, also known as the geometric phase or the Pancharatnam phase or the Berry phase \cite{Pancharatnam1956a,Pancharatnam1975,Berry1984,Berry1987} in optics and quantum mechanics, the understanding of which has made significant advances \cite{Shapere+1989}.
-The primary aim of this paper is to provide foundational steps towards building a geometric insight for closure phases measured in an interferometer array.
-It is anticipated that this insight will result in the aiding of, and the benefiting from, parallels in other fields such as those mentioned above as well as in widening the spectrum of similar synthesis interferometry applications, including optical interferometry.

-The paper is organized as follows.
-Section~\ref{sec:interferometry} sets up the interferometry context.
-Section~\ref{sec:cphase} introduces the closure phase of an $N$-polygon interferometer array.
-In section~\ref{sec:geometric-view}, we present the geometrical characteristics, and direct geometrical methods for the estimation of closure phase in the image plane using a 3-element interferometer, through a derivation of the shape-orientation-size conserving property of closure phase.
-A validation via an application to real radio interferometric data from observations of bright cosmic objects at radio wavelengths using the Jansky Very Large Array (JVLA) radio telescope is provided in Section~\ref{sec:data}.
-We also identify and discuss analogs of closure phase in other fields such as optical interferometry, crystallography, and quantum mechanics in Section~\ref{sec:other-applications}.
-In Section~\ref{sec:closure-phase-N-polygon}, we provide a generalization to a closed $N$-polygon array of interferometer elements accompanied by details of the derivation in the appendices.
-The findings are summarized in Section~\ref{sec:summary}.
+The paper is organised as follows. \S\ref{sec:interferometry} sets up the interferometry context and introduces the closure phase of an $N$-polygon interferometer array.
+In \S\ref{sec:geometric-view}, we present the geometrical characteristics, and direct geometrical methods for the estimation of closure phase in the image plane using a 3-element interferometer, through a derivation of the shape-orientation-size conserving property of closure phase.
+A validation via applications to real radio interferometric data from observations of bright cosmic objects at centimeter wavelengths using the Karl~G.~Jansky Very Large Array (VLA) radio telescope, as well as in the VLBI regime at millimeter wavelengths using publicly available EHT data is provided in \S\ref{sec:data}.
+The findings are summarised in \S\ref{sec:summary}.

-\section{The Interferometry Context}
+\section{THE INTERFEROMETRY CONTEXT}